yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 [Law] take care of a minor/child as a guardian

-* Endowment
+* Endowment (慈善)捐赠

 A financial endowment is a legal structure for managing, and in many cases indefinitely perpetuating, a pool of financial, real estate, or other investments for a specific purpose according to the will of its founders and donors.

-* Sting operation （便衣/钓鱼执法）
+* Sting operation 便衣/钓鱼执法

 In law enforcement, a sting operation is a deceptive operation designed to catch a person attempting to commit a crime.

-* default （违约）
+* default 违约

 Not able to fulfill one's duty by a signed contract

-* delinquency （逾期违约）
+* delinquency 逾期违约

 [Finance] Not able to repay loans on time